agoel25/Aakstra/README.md

 9. **Billing Page**: *Deadline 30th July*
     a.
 Add the billing details entered by the user to the database.

+10. **SQL Query Check**: Check all queries from Milestone 4 rubric have been included in the project implementation. *Deadline 31st July*

+## Challenges
+1. We are using Java and JavaScript together for the first time, which could lead to integration issues.
+2. This is our first project with separate frontend and backend teams, potentially causing communication problems or blockers.

 ## Frontend Views
 - [Login Page](./Forntend_Views/LoginPage.png)
 - [Sign Up Page](./Forntend_Views/SignUpPage.png)